 Eligibility Criteria To Extend Your Status In The U.S.:

-You may apply for an extension of stay in the U.S. if:
+Foreign nationals who are in the U.S. in valid nonimmigrant status are eligible to apply for an extension of status in the U.S. if:

-- You were lawfully admitted into the U.S. as a nonimmigrant; and
+- S/he was lawfully admitted into the U.S. as a nonimmigrant; and

-- You have not committed any act that would make you ineligible to receive an immigration benefit; and
+- S/he has not committed any act that would make him/her ineligible to receive an immigration benefit; and

-- There is no other factor that, in the sole discretion of a USCIS officer, would warrant requiring you to depart the U.S. prior to making a reentry pursuant to the same classification (for example, a USCIS officer may determine for any number of reasons that you should obtain a new visa prior to being readmitted into the U.S.); and
+- There is no other factor that, in the sole discretion of a USCIS officer, which would warrant requiring the applicant to depart the U.S. prior to making a reentry pursuant to the same classification (for example, a USCIS officer may determine for any number of reasons that the applicant should obtain a new visa prior to being readmitted into the U.S.); and

-- You submit an application for an extension of stay before the expiration date on your Form I-94 (There are certain very limited circumstances under which USCIS will excuse a late filing of such an application.)
+- The application for an extension of stay is submitted before the expiration date on the Form I-94 (There are certain very limited circumstances under which USCIS will excuse a late filing of such an application.)